elementary_vectors.functions

 Compute all maximal minors of the matrix.

-degenerate_elements(dual: bool = True) Generator[sage.modules.free_module_element.vector, None, None]
+degenerate_elements(dual: bool = True) Iterator[sage.modules.free_module_element.vector]

 Generator of elementary vectors with smaller-than-usual support.